Category: Online Courses

 Creating Compositions: Holiday Cards

 Using the art skills learned throughout our course, The Practice of Botanical Drawing, create a finished composition suitable for printing on holiday or harvest greeting cards to send to your friends and family.
 To create a finished seasonal drawing, focus on complex compositions and seasonal color combinations.
-A complex composition of a … Continued
+If you want guidance through every step … Continued

 -